Activists: Hours before cease-fire, 37 killed in Syrian town

 - Congress passes $1.3 trillion budget with little time to spare

+“We expect these negotiations to find a solution and a way out in the face of widespread suffering in eastern Ghouta,” Olwan added.

-A similar deal with another rebel group, Ahrar al-Sham, led to the evacuation of hundreds of fighters and civilians from Harasta, an eastern Ghouta town.
+A similar deal with another rebel group, Ahrar al-Sham, led to the evacuation of hundreds of fighters and civilians from Harasta, an eastern Ghouta town in the north.

+The Russian Defense Ministry said in a statement on Friday that 1,895 rebels and their family members left the town of Harasta on Thursday.

+They headed to the northwestern Idlib province, one of a few remaining areas in the hands of the opposition.